-- You are required to provide us with transcript from the institution you are currently attending and transcripts from all other postsecondary institutions you’ve attended.
-If you have attended less than one year of higher education, provide your high school transcript.
-Note: Some schools prefer to send transcripts directly to scholarship programs.
-We accept transcripts in print or via e-mail from institutions.
+- Transcripts: Provide the most recent transcript from the institution the applicant is attending and transcripts from all other postsecondary institutions attended.
+If the applicant has attended less than one year of higher education, provide high school transcript.
+(Note: Some schools prefer to send transcripts directly to scholarship programs.
+We accept transcripts in print or via e-mail from institutions.)

-- You are required to provide a statement from a qualified professional that certifies you meet the federal definition of “legally blind.”
-Certifying Authority: The NFB form is preferred; alternately you may submit a signed statement on business letterhead.
-Either one must be completed by a trained certifying authority, such as an optician, optometrist, ophthalmologist, physician; itinerant teacher of the blind, rehabilitation counselor, the president of a local chapter, or state affiliate of the National Federation of the Blind.
+- Certification of legal blindness Provide a statement from a qualified professional that certifies the applicant meets he federal definition of legally blind.
+Certifying Authority: The NFB form is preferred, download it here; alternately submit a signed statement on business letterhead.
+Either one must be completed by a trained certifying authority, such as an optician, optometrist, ophthalmologist, physician; itinerant teacher of the blind, rehabilitation counselor, or other professional in work with the blind; or the president of a local chapter or state affiliate of the National Federation of the Blind.

 National Federation of the Blind National Scholarship Program

 The National Federation of the Blind's annual scholarship program is the largest of its kind in the nation.
 Every year, we award more than $120,000 to blind scholars across the fifty states, the District of Columbia, and Puerto Rico in recognition of their achievements and professional aspirations.